 CASL went into effect on July 1, 2014.
 It governs the rules that apply to the sending of all commercial electronic messages (i.e., email, SMS and some social media messages).
-The law is phased in over 3 years, allowing businesses some time to ensure they are operating under full compliance.
+The law was phased in over 3 years, allowing businesses some time to ensure they were operating under full compliance.

 In some ways, CASL is more forgiving than the U.S. law, because it does allow business owners to connect with customers with whom they have prior existing relationships.

 On the other hand, it’s a logistical nightmare, because that consent can “expire.”

 Let me explain…

 Implied Vs. Express Consent

 Canadian spam laws also hinge on consent, but CASL has two variations, “implied” and “express.”

 If I conduct a business transaction with you, you have my “implied” consent to contact me.
 This consent lasts for…

 - Three years, if the transaction occurred prior to the implementation of the law (July 1, 2014)

 If I should conduct another transaction with your business within that period, the clock is essentially “reset”, adding an additional 2 years to the period that you may legally contact me.
 If I do not, your communications become illegal either 2 or 3 years from the date of our last transaction, depending on when that transaction occurred (see above).